Frequently Asked Question’s (FAQ’s)

 6. If I qualify for a refund, how long before I get a check?

-If you qualify, you should receive a check in two to five months.
+If you qualify, you should receive a check in 4 to 16 weeks.

 7. For a property tax appeal, what are my potential savings based on?